ericso/artemis/frontend/README.md

-# Artemis Frontend
+# AutoStat Frontend

-React frontend for the Artemis application, providing a modern and responsive user interface for car mileage tracking.
+React frontend for the AutoStat application, providing a modern and responsive user interface for car mileage tracking.

 ## Features